jp-knj/til/next/README.md

 Next.js makes it easy to create dynamic routes that have params.
 These routes can still render static pages as well.
 I learn how to dynamically static generate these routes at run time.

+## Auth wit JWTs
+we have to handle authentication. we need a few things.
+- Create user accounts
+- Sign a user in
+- Protect pages to `/app`
+- Lock down db access

+this is the basic config for next-auth.
+With it, we get a few things.
+- github oauth
+- user creation
+- signin
+- JWT creation
+- auth page automatically configured with our providers(github)